 When you’re ready to make a smoothie, dump the bag’s contents into the blender and add the liquid ingredients, including the milk and vanilla.
 When blending a smoothie bag, you’ll sometimes need to add extra liquid since everything is frozen this time.
 Feel free to add an extra splash at a time until everything blends.

 As a result, smoothie bags can sometimes be slightly less flavorful.
 Feel free to add a touch of honey or maple syrup to help boost the flavor if needed.

 - Add the banana, milk, cacao powder, peanut butter, and vanilla to a high-speed blender and blend until smooth and creamy.

 - Taste and adjust the texture as needed, adding a little more liquid if you need help blending, or a handful of ice if you'd like a thicker texture.
 Just keep in mind that adding extra ice or liquid will dilute the flavor slightly.
 Feel free to add a little more cacao powder for a stronger chocolate flavor, or a squeeze of honey or maple syrup, if you want a sweeter taste.

 - Serve right away for the best taste and texture.
 See the tips in the post above for making smoothie bags that you can store in the freezer, for a make-ahead idea.

-If you try this chocolate peanut butter banana smoothie recipe, please leave a comment and star rating below so I’ll know how you like it!
+If you try this healthy chocolate peanut butter smoothie recipe, please leave a comment and star rating below so I’ll know how you like it!